AdityaUd/Jira-REST-Try1/README.md

 ## 3.Rest API ( Representational State Transfer) –
 A connection between our system and on the online server is REST .
 Common functions passed through this connection are :
--GET – To retrieve data / display it after accessing it from a URL.
+* GET – To retrieve data / display it after accessing it from a URL.
--PATCH / POST – To send data to server asking for it perform specific actions inside a URL.
+* PATCH / POST – To send data to server asking for it perform specific actions inside a URL.
 Creations or conversion of resources.
--PUT – To modify or replace an existing resource in a URL with new information.
+* PUT – To modify or replace an existing resource in a URL with new information.
--DEL – To remove a resource from a URL.
+* DEL – To remove a resource from a URL.

 | Restful API| Restless API |
 | ---------------| -----------------|